OpenDosimeter/OpenDosimeter/README.md

 ## Contributing to OpenDosimeter
 The OpenDosimeter is a living project and we invite people to submit issues, suggest improvements, and contribute to future development!

-Interested?
-Reach out to Kian Shaker (kians@stanford.edu or opendosimeter@gmail.com)
+Want to contribute?
+Reach out to Kian Shaker (kians@stanford.edu / opendosimeter@gmail.com)

 ## Acknowledgements
 _Inspiration:_ The basis for our hardware and software is inspired by the fantastic [Open Gamma Detector](https://github.com/OpenGammaProject/Open-Gamma-Detector/tree/main) project, check it out!